xiuql/BDSIM4CEPC/manual/source/model_description.rst

 .. note:: Components that have a finite angle (rbend and sbend) will only respond to vertical offsets as
 	  horizontal offsets and rotations may lead to overlapping geometry.
-This limitation will be addressed in posible future releases, but necessitates significant changes to the geometry construction.
+This limitation will be addressed in possible future releases, but necessitates significant changes to the geometry construction.

 .. note:: A right-handed coordinate system is used and the beamline built along the `z` direction.